catch-design/fe-test/README.md

     adventureCard - Represents a single instance of a adventure

-    gallery - carousel
+    gallery - a carousel gallery

-    footer - the component that contains child components such as sharebar, copyright, contactInfo
+    footer - the component that contains child components such as sharebar, copyright and contactInfo

 -----
 # Style